nicolashahn/nicolashahn.github.io/_posts/2019-06-01-program-in-python-go-rust.md

   conventions.
 The Go standard library's consistency makes it easier to predict how any given module will function, and the source code is extremely well documented.
-  - One downside of using the standard image library is that it does not automatically detect if the image has an alpha channel, pixel values have four channels (RGBA) for all image types.
+  - One downside of using the standard image library is that it does not automatically detect if the image has an alpha channel; pixel values have four channels (RGBA) for all image types.
 The `diffimg-go` implementation therefore requires the user to indicate whether or not they want to use the alpha channel.
 This small inconvenience wasn't worth finding a third party library to fix.